Floodplain harvesting is the practice of capturing water that flows across the floodplains, generally during or after periods of heavy rain.

 What action will NRAR take when someone breaks the rules?

-We respond in a range of ways to non-compliance depending on the potential harm caused to the environment or other water users, the offender’s culpability and compliance history as well as their attitude to the non-compliance.
+We respond in a range of ways to non-compliance depending on the potential harm caused to the environment or other water users, the offender’s culpability and compliance history as well as their attitude to compliance.

-Compliance responses include for example, in increasing severity: guidance and education material, advisory letters, warnings, corrective actions, statutory directions, stop work order licence suspension/cancellation and prosecution.
+Compliance responses include for example, in increasing severity: guidance and education material, advisory letters, warnings, penalty notices, statutory directions, stop work orders, licence suspension/cancellation and prosecution.

 How can I find out more about floodplain harvesting?